MorningSage/Mekanism-Fabric/README.md

 # Mekanism for Minecraft 1.16 #

-Mekanism is a Minecraft add-on featuring high-tech machinery that can be used to create powerful tools, armor, and weapons.
+Mekanism is a Minecraft add-on featuring high-tech machinery that can be used to create powerful mekanism.tools, armor, and weapons.
 You can find more detail on the features at the [**Official Website**](http://aidancbrady.com/mekanism/).
 Mekanism is an independent tech mod that brings low, mid, and high tier machinery to Minecraft.
 The mod doesn't have an actual goal, and you'll understand this when you see all the random content